Archive for July, 2024

 Membership application can be made through our Facebook group or the Contact Form on this website.
 Please leave a message with your job title, qualification, special interests, location/ address, email address and mobile number.

-Current membership is 380, of which 190 are dental and 104 are internationals covering 32 countries.
+Current membership is 436 of which 224 are dental and 132 are internationals spanning 34 countries with more than 20 health related disciplines

-Our Membership Directory (password protected) lists members in the UK & Ireland, 16 European countries, Argentina, Australia, Barbados, Brazil, Canada, India, Iraq, Israel, Mexico, Oman, Philippines, South Africa, UAE & USA.
+Our Membership Directory (password protected) lists members in the UK & Ireland, 18 European countries, Argentina, Australia, Barbados, Brazil, Canada, India, Iraq, Israel, Mexico, Oman, Philippines, Singapore, South Africa, UAE & USA.
 This is a useful source for referrals.

 See new courses posted in the website section.